Utkarsh2577/Retail_Sales_Analysis/README.md

 GROUP BY category;
 '''

-Q10 Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17):
+Q10 **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**:
-'''SQL
+'''sql
 WITH hourly_sale
 AS (
 SELECT *,